Norilsk Nickel: Related organizations

 The Gipronickel Institute in St Petersburg is in charge of the design and construction of Nornickel's facilities.
-Gipronickel does research in every field of metallurgy, including extraction, patenting, design and more.
+Gipronickel does research in every field of metallurgy, including extraction, patenting, design, and more.

 Norilsk Nickel uses the Yenisei River port of Dudinka to load its finished product on ships for export.

 The Moscow-based Interros Holding Company is the controlling shareholder of Nornickel.

-Nornickel also attempted to operate Nakety/Bogota, a nickel mine on the island of New Caledonia in the South Pacific, in partnership with Argosy Minerals of Australia but has withdrawn from this project.
+Nornickel also attempted to operate Nakety/Bogota, a nickel mine on the island of New Caledonia in the South Pacific, in partnership with Argosy Minerals of Australia, but has withdrawn from this project.

-In 2016, Nornickel established the Global Palladium Fund to promote industrial demand for palladium and to reduce volatility in the palladium market.
+In 2016, Nornickel established the Global Palladium Fund to stimulate industrial demand for palladium and mitigate volatility in the palladium market.
 The fund's objective is to act as a platform to facilitate cooperation between major palladium holders.

 Competition

-Nornickel's chief competitors in the production of nickel and of palladium are Vale, BHP and Anglo American Platinum.
+Nornickel's chief competitors in the production of nickel and palladium are Vale, BHP, and Anglo American Platinum.